 Meats with high levels of saturated fat and cholesterol can cause potential health risks associated with their consumption, such as:

-- Processed meats like hot dogs, sausage, or bacon have high sodium, unhealthy fats, and preservatives.
+- Processed meats such as hot dogs, sausage or bacon have a high amount of sodium, unhealthy fats, and preservatives.

 - Fatty cuts of red meat such as marbled beef, pork belly, or lamb chops have high-fat content causing elevated levels of saturated fat and cholesterol.

 - Organ meats such as liver, kidney, and brain.
 While nutrient-dense, high cholesterol levels may pose a risk for those with specific dietary restrictions or conditions.

 It is best to avoid these deli meats due to their potential health concerns when consumed:

 - Processed deli meats such as ham, salami, bologna, and pastrami.

 - Deli meats with high-fat content, such as fatty cuts of roast beef, corned beef, or certain salami.